Adrian Newey wanted to work with Lewis Hamilton and Fernando Alonso but had to choose one - Aston Martin move explained

 Adrian Newey revealed he wanted to work with both Lewis Hamilton and Fernando Alonso, and explains why he made the move to Aston Martin; watch the Azerbaijan GP live on Sky Sports this weekend, with Sunday's race live at 12pm

-Adrian Newey did weigh up working with Lewis Hamilton at Ferrari before electing to join Fernando Alonso and Aston Martin.
+Adrian Newey has admitted he weighed up working with Lewis Hamilton at Ferrari before electing to join Fernando Alonso and Aston Martin.

-After officially leaving Red Bull, renowned F1 designer Newey was linked with a number of teams and Ferrari, who have recently signed Hamilton, was a serious option.
+After officially leaving Red Bull, renowned F1 designer Newey was linked with a number of teams, including Ferrari, who signed Hamilton for the 2025 season.

-Newey outlined how "old model owner" Lawrence Stroll persuaded him to become the Silverstone-based team's managing technical partner.
+Newey outlined how "old model owner" Lawrence Stroll persuaded him to become the Silverstone-based team's managing technical partner and a shareholder.

 "Once after a couple of months I decided I would like to stay in Formula 1, Ferrari was one of the considerations," Newey told Sky Sports News.